acl-org/acl-2023/_pages/faq.md

 ## Anonymity/Non-Archival

-Is it OK to withdraw my paper from ICLR 2023 and submit to NAACL?
+Is it OK to withdraw my paper from ICLR 2021 and submit to NAACL?
 {: .question}
 If a non-anonymous version of the paper was made publicly available before the ACL 2023 anonymity period, it is OK to withdraw from ICLR and submit to ACL.
 However, if de-anonymization on withdrawal results in the paper being de-anonymized for the first time,  the paper would violate the ACL anonymity policies.
 {: .answer}

 Is it OK to talk about my work (e.g. at a workshop) during the anonymity period?
 {: .question}
 Yes, you can talk in small venues about your work, but be careful not to publish a non-anonymized draft of the work and please do not publicize it widely (e.g. on social media).
+{: .answer}

+My paper is no longer under review at ARR but I plan to commit it to this conference, can I post it to ArXiv?
+{: .question}
+As long as it is a month before the commit deadline, you may post a non-anonymous copy on the web.
 {: .answer}

 ## Virtual Attendance